Rudd-O/usbarmory-debian-imagebuilder/README.md

    * Device mode will boot in a mode that is compatible with operation as a USB device connected to a computer.
 * path to SSH public key file: if specified (this is optional), then the contents of this file will be embedded into the `root` user SSH authorized keys database, thereby ensuring that only the possessor of the corresponding private key can SSH into the USB Armory.
 If this file is not specified, then the `root` user password will be blank and you will be able to SSH into the device directly.

-After setup is done, you can use `dd` to transfer the image(s) to the appropriate media for booting.
+After setup is done, you can use `dd` to transfer the image(s) to the appropriate media for booting (which must be minimum 4 GB in size).
 See below for examples and more information.

 Transferring the images to media
 --------------------------------